JialunSimonLiu/Levitation/README.md

 **What is the algorithm about?** To investigate the stellar levitation upon a heating disk, the algorithm contains simple orbit simulations of stars in the McMillan (2017) potential, a leapfrog algorithm to track the trajectories of stars within the potential, ramp model, Gaussian velocity distribution, Fourier analysers and so on.

-**What kind of stellar orbits are we searching for?** We need to fourier anlyse the orbits with high eccentricity and toroidal.
+**What kind of stellar orbits are we searching for?** We need to fourier anlyse the orbits with high eccentricity and toroidal as follows.
+The color bar indicates the time in the unit of Myrs.

 <img src="https://github.com/JialunSimonLiu/Levitation/blob/main/Picture/Picture3.png" width="800" height="600"/>

-**Levitation:** The following diagram demonstrates the levitaion process after modelling the velocity of 500 stellar orbits as having a Gaussian distribution.
+**What is the stellar Levitation?:** The formation of thick galactic disc is a result of the stellar levitation process.
+The resonant orbits levitate above the disc plane, while the non-resonant ones contract to the in-plane disc.
+The following diagram demonstrates the levitaion process after modelling the velocity of 500 stellar orbits as having a Gaussian distribution.

 <img src="https://github.com/JialunSimonLiu/Levitation/blob/main/Picture/Picture1.png" width="800" height="600"/>

 **Result**: the colour indicated the initial velocity of the stellar orbit in z direction.
 Levitation occurs when Rmax is between 12.8(kpc) and 12.9(kpc).

-**1:1 resonance:** The following plot demonstrates the resoances in a stellar orbit with a fixed potential.
+**How to detect the 1:1 resonance?:** Using Fourier analysis, I deduced that the mean motion resonance occurs with integer ratio of radial and vertical frequencies.
+The following plot demonstrates the resoances in a stellar orbit with a fixed potential.

 <img src="https://github.com/JialunSimonLiu/Levitation/blob/main/Picture/Picture2.png" width="700" height="500"/>